Film Review: Sinking of Japan (Nippon Chinbotsu)

 The Effects

 Japan has a very different palette of effects compared to Hollywood.
-The volcanic CGI eruptions are fantastic, the flood scenes, like Haeundae, look more like scaled miniatures and don’t hold up quite as well, whilst still being quite mesmorising to watch.
-Ash and fire is rife throughout the film, and the underwater sequences are well done too.
+The volcanic CGI eruptions are fantastic, the flood scenes, like Haeundae, look more like scaled miniatures and don’t hold up quite as well, whilst still being quite mesmerizing to watch.
+Ash and fire are rife throughout the film, and the underwater sequences are well done too.
 All in all, the effects are great.

 Why It’s Worth Watching